drschlotkin/Interactive-Form/README.md

 # Interactive Form

-## Introduction
+## Details

-* An interactive registration form for a fictional conference using only JQuery
+* An interactive registration form for a fictional conference using only JQuery.
+* Validates user input and provides error messages.